seyade/agencynotes-angularjs/README.md

 > -
 #AgencyNotes
-###Tired of not knowing which agent put you forward for a role and when, use AgencyNotes to organise your agents
+###Tired of not knowing which recruitment agent put you forward for a role and when, use AgencyNotes to organise your agents
 >
 > -